 However, subsequent smolt production began falling well below expected abundance based on the earlier relationship with precipitation.
 Although no on-site physical monitoring has been conducted in the Berners River drainage throughout the year, we suspect that the recent decrease in smolt production may be related to a recent trend toward colder spring temperatures beginning in the mid-2000s (Figure 39), with probable longer annual periods of snow-on-ice coverage on off-channel habitats.

-March–May air temperature at the Juneau International Airport averaged 1.1°C lower in 2006–2013 compared with the 1989–2005 average, coincident with a trend toward lower index values for the Pacific Decadal Oscillation (PDO), an indicator of the distribution of heat in the North Pacific Ocean (Mantua et al. 1997; Newman et al. 2016).
+March–May air temperature at the Juneau International Airport averaged 1.1°C lower in 2006–2013 compared with the 1989–2005 average, coincident with a trend toward lower index values for the PDO, an indicator of the distribution of heat in the North Pacific Ocean (Mantua et al. 1997; Newman et al. 2016).
 Smolt production reached a record low in 2007 (Figure 37) following a 2006–2007 winter of record snowfall that resulted in major winter-spring mortality and a reduction in populations of moose (Alces alces) and mountain goats (Oreamnos americanus) in Berners Bay (White et al. 2012a and 2012b).